Changers/changers-ios-sdk/README.md

 ### CocoaPods

+/!\ THIS NEEDS TO BE UPDATED FOR NOW PLEASE IGNORE COCOAPODS AND USE MANUALLY INSTALL

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby